Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Oh no, thanks for the bikes.

-Um to oh no, where's the bit it says among refugees?
+Anyway, among oh yeah, I was gonna skip a bit to oh no, where's the bit it says among refugees?

-Oh, yeah, it goes on and says how the the these these people are just legion, uh there's loads of them, totally loads of them.
+Oh, yeah, it goes on and says how these people are just legion.

-And there's a bit though, I'm trying to find it now, where they say um they far outnumber the criminals whose cases are provocatively trumpeted before the public.
+And there's a bit though, I'm trying to find it now, where they say they far outnumber the criminals whose cases are provocatively trumpeted before the public.

-Oh, yeah, here we go at the bottom.
+Oh yeah, here we go at the bottom.

 We've all seen Rupert Lowe's graph.